 Miss Mayo's avowed purpose in writing Mother India was to supply 'test facts' about India to the American citizen.
-One would think that the American citizen would very much like to be enlightened about the economic situation India. and the economic potentialities \mathbf{of} ought certainly to be of interest to the American to know that with greater purchasing power India could become a very great customer.
+One would think that the American citizen would very much like to be enlightened about the economic situation and the economic potentialities of India.
+It ought certainly to be of interest to the American to know that with greater purchasing power India can become a very great customer.
 Miss Mayo, however, is a hopeless guide in the economic field.
-Her knowledge of economic principles is of 'the crudest order, and she has absolutely failed to. grasp factors in the Indian economic situation.
+Her knowledge of economic principles is of the crudest order, and she has absolutely failed to grasp factors in the Indian economic situation.
 She seems never to have heard of the work of Indian economists: Dadabhai Naoroji, Ranade, Joshi, Wacha.
-None of these names, regarded as classics in Indian economics, occurs in her index.
-Eminent living economists like Professor K. T. Shah have also been entirely ignored by her. has quoted some of my books, but I do not find my England's Debt to India referred to even once in her book.
+None of these names regarded as in Indian economics occurs in her index.
+Eminent living economists like Professor K. T. Shah have also been entirely ignored by her.
+She has quoted some of my books, but I do not find my England's Debt to India referred to even once in her book.

 With such wide gaps in her knowledge of economic conditions in India, it was the height of impudence for her to write a book about India for the benefit of the American reader who is above all interested in economic facts.
-The fact, for instance, that the British Government to-day thinking of adopting measures to hit the American film manufacturer in the market, in order that his otherwise incompetent English competitor may thrive, is of greater importance to Americans than all the ignorant sexual and religious bunkum to which Miss Mayo treats her reader.
-The American manufacturer must naturally be curious to know why it is that India purchases more than half her requirements in Great Britain, whilst only six per cent. of her import trade falls to the lot of the United States; how it happens that India's carrying and also almost entirely confined to British trade is 'We raise great crops of tea, almost the whole is swept out of India-another exhausting drain upon the country,' she makes the Indian economist complain; and in reply she asks, 'Do you sell your tea, or give it away?' this the imaginary Indian economist murmurs, 'Ah, yes-but the tea, you perceive, is gone.'
-We ask what Indian economist could put the matter so crudely-and, excepting Miss Mayo, who could refute in such a naive fashion?
+The fact for instance that the British Government to-day is thinking of adopting measures to hit the American film manufacturer in the Indian market, in order that his otherwise incompetent English competitor may thrive, is of greater importance to Americans than all the ignorant sexual and religious bunkum to which Miss Mayo treats her reader.
+The American manufacturer must naturally be curious to know why it is that India purchases more than half her requirements in Great Britain, whilst only six per cent. of her import trade falls to the lot of the U.S.A.; and also how it happens that India's carrying trade is almost entirely confined to British bottoms.
+'We raise great crops of tea, and almost the whole is swept out of India-another exhausting drain upon the country'-she makes the Indian economist complain; and in reply she asks-' Do you sell your tea, or give it away?'
+To this the imaginary Indian economist murmurs-'Ah, yes-but the tea, you perceive is gone.'
+We ask which Indian economist could put the matter so crudely-and excepting Miss Mayo who could refute in such a naive fashion?

-Military expenditure.
+Military Expenditure.

-Miss Mayo's discussion of the military expenditure is no better than it could be expected to be with her knowledge of economics.
-She states the case and demolishes it in this summary fashion (pages 351-2):
+Miss Mayo's discussion of the military ex-

+penditure is no better than it could be expected to be with her knowledge of economics.
+She states the case and demolishes it in this sum mary fashion (pages 351-2)-

-"' The army is too big,' says the politician.
+'The army is too big,' says the politician.